 Per Employee Per Month

-Like a lot of HR Software, there are employee rewards and recognition platforms that charge based on the number of employees you have at your company.
+There are employee rewards and recognition platforms that charge based on the number of employees you have at your company.
 Many HRTech vendors use this as a way to price discriminate larger customers who have more budget and thus willingness to pay.

 However, we believe that in the case of employee rewards programs, this methodology makes a lot of sense as it aligns nicely with value based pricing methodology where the more employees you get on the platform, the more value you’ll get from the solution.